MetaMask/SIPs/SIPS/sip-26.md

 The Account Address Resolution Snaps are responsible for extracting the account address that should receive the signing request from the request object.
-This is accomplished by exposing the `resolveAddress` method to the Account Router.
+This is accomplished by exposing the `resolveAccountAddress` method to the Account Router.

 ```typescript
 /**